Klausbdl/ScrollWheelSlider-for-Unity/README.md

 2) Add the ScrollWheelSlider script as well
 3) In the Event Trigger, add a Scroll event
 4) Click on the plus sign to add an element
-5) Drag the script onto the field below "Runtime Only" and change the function to dynamic float "ChangeValue" Should look like this in the end:
+5) Drag the script onto the field below "Runtime Only" and change the function to dynamic "ChangeValue" Should look like this in the end:

 ![img 1](img%201.png)